fahmydiab/weather-distance-ai-agent/README.md

 # Weather and Distance from Giza Agent

 This is an AI agent built with Strands MCP that can:
-1. Get the current weather for any city
+1. Get the current weather for any city (no API key required)
 2. Calculate the distance between a city and Giza, Egypt (location of the Great Pyramids)

+## Features

+- Uses wttr.in for weather data (no API key required)
+- Pre-defined coordinates for major cities to calculate distances
+- Works with Llama 3.2 model through Ollama for AI-powered responses
+- Includes fallback mode that works without an AI model

 ## Setup